Why Did I Decide To Come To South Korea?

 Firstly, I suffered from a severe “job burnout”.
 I got so tired being a school administrator and a teacher at the same time.
 I desired to go back to full-time teaching.

 I really got tired supervising people and doing administrative works.
 I felt sick about it.
 I wanted to go back to just being a teacher.
 That’s the reason I applied for a teaching job in South Korea.
-Luckily, I was hired.
+I was hired which proved that the notion “that only native speakers of English could teach ESL in South Korea” is but a myth.

 It was that “job burnout” that got me seeking for a job opportunity overseas.
 Not that I wanted a greener pasture.
 I would be branded a hypocrite if I say I don’t need a higher pay.
 But I was really satisfied with the salary I was receiving at that time.
 It was good enough that it enabled me to buy a small parcel of land and had a house built.